Yintercept94/Algorithm101/GitGithubQA/Setup_Github_SSH_EN.md

 ssh-add ~/.ssh/id_ed25519
 ```

+Try to run above two step again if you suddenly got permission issues.
 ## 4. Add Your SSH Key to Your GitHub Account
 Copy the SSH key to your clipboard: